 I have spent years working as a Project Manager and Business Analyst, and documenting processes is essential to successfully completing a task.
 As my third grade teacher Mrs. Cornforth used to say “You can’t get where you’re going if you don’t know where you are.”
 So, in order to improve a process, or even introduce something new, you still have to know what is currently being done.
 Sure, you can write specifications, user stories, epics… but many of the users may struggle with the verbiage.
 Even developers and testers who consume these documents, may want a graphical representation.
-For this article, we will be looking at several tools that will be able to take some complex workflows and display them graphically.
+For this article, we will be looking at several flowchart software tools that will be able to take some complex workflows and display them graphically.

 1. LibreOffice Draw